 Later on in the summer, during August, is the Yukon River Bathtub Race, the longest and toughest bathtub race in the world.
 Bathtubs race 486 miles over two days and compete for large cash prizes!
 Starts in Whitehorse, and completes in Dawson City.

 Here’s an amazing list of tours and things to see in Whitehorse and the Yukon.
-For information about travelling to and accommodations in Whitehorse, Yukon or other destination in western Canada, click here.
+For information about traveling to and accommodations in Whitehorse, Yukon or other destination in western Canada, click here.

 If you enjoyed this Ya’Gotta article about Whitehorse, YK.
 You may also like these other western Canada adventure travel destinations: